romanzdk/tech-demo-python-packaging/README.md

 # Demo 02 - Simple GUI application

-That demo illustrates the handling of dependencies in the Python Packaging process with displaying the string `Hello World!` in a GUI window.
+That demo illustrates the handling of dependencies.
+It displays the string `Hello World!` in a GUI window.
 The GUI package [`PySimpleGUI`](https://www.pysimplegui.org) is the dependency and used to create the window.
 The key difference to the previous demo is the use of the `dependencies` variable in the `pyproject.toml` file.

     [project]